Squizzor/SquizzorObjectAttacher/README.md

 Create a new folder in the server resources folder and copy the files into it.
 Add the folder name to your resources section of your server.cfg.

 ## Register an object
 Before you can attach an object, it has to be in the registered objects array (**client/objects.js**).
-There are a few objects in it, so please check if the desired object was already added.
+There are already a few objects in it, so please check if the desired object was already added.
 If its not, the easiest way to add a new one is to use the debug form.
-This form automatically shows up, if the DEBUG_MODE constant is set to true (client/client.js).
+This form automatically shows up, if the **DEBUG_MODE** constant is set to true (client/client.js).

 #### Debug form